sourcegraph/sourcegraph-public-snapshot/client/cody/README.md

 - Generate documentation and unit tests on demand
 - Write code snippets and prototypes for you
 - Translate comments and functions in your code between languages
-- Find and fix vulnerabilities or anti-patterns in your code

 ## Installation